Maayke Se Bandhi Dor: Production

-The production of the series began on August 2010.
+The production of the series began in August 2010.
 Initially supposed to premiere on an afternoon slot in December 2010.
 But, the CEO of UTV Santosh Nair wanted a prime slot which was not vacant then.
 Thus they waited for it and it premiered on 14 February 2011.

 The series is based on the backdrop of Maharashtra.

 Reception

 Maayke Se Bandhi Dor is India's first television series filmed in a HD format for StarPlus.

 The Indian Express rated two and half stars and said, "Shweta Munshi as Avni is a decent actress and so is Rohit Khurana who plays her fiancé.
 Rohini Hattangady as the Shashikala-meets-Lalita-Pawar mother-in-law digs deep into her saas role while Anjan Srivastav as the meek father is endearing and we want to shake up Aishwarya Narkar, the helpless ladki ki maa.
 The person who gets our goat is Aanand Goradia as the son-in-law, he goes absolutely OTT and speaks in a weird Maharashtrian accent."

 The series since its inception could not garner good expected ratings.
 The wedding sequence of the leads garnered an average rating of 1.62 TVR.
 In third week of September 2011 it garnered 1.6 TVR.